-The Catskills Sundown Wild Forest is the southernly most section of forest preserve in the park covering over 31,000 acres.
+The Catskills Sundown Wild Forest is the southernmost section of forest preserve in the park covering over 31,000 acres.
 The wild forest contains many peaks above 2000′ and several above 3000′.
 The area is home to one of the five Catskill restored fire towers located on Red Hill.
 Notable peaks and ridges include Ashokan High Point, South Mountain, Ashokan Cobble, Mombaccus Mountain, Little Rocky, Samson Mountain, Bangle Hill, and Spencers Ledge.
-The area offers good fishing, camping, hiking, Catskill 67 peaks, waterfall viewing, and in winter cross-country skiing and snowmobiling.
+The area offers good fishing, camping, hiking, Catskill 67 peaks, waterfall viewing, cross-country skiing, and snowmobiling in winter.

 Trails in the Sundown Wild Forest

 Kanape Brook Trail to Ashokan High Point (9 miles (does not include Ashokan Cobble, ascent 2000+, red markers) Kanape Brook Parking

 This hike has a lot to offer.
 A beautiful and unusual forest, views, streams, at-large camping, a bushwhack to Ashokan Cobble, and a downed plane to boot!
 The first 2.4 miles on the old Kanape woods road are suitable for mountain bikes.
 In the winter, the first 2.4-miles of the trail provides for excellent cross-country skiing.